blissartt/touch-input-rotation/README.md

 	cd touchdev-calibration

--1 Make tthe script "recognize-devices.sh" executable with the following command:
+-1 Make the script "recognize-devices.sh" executable with the following command:

-	chmod a+x recognize-touchpad.sh recognize-touchscreen.sh
+	chmod a+x recognize-devices.sh

--2 Run the script with the following command and save the result for the next step,
+-2 Run the script with the following command and save the result for the next step:

 	./recognize-devices.sh